Ron Weaver (American football): Second college career

 Coach John Mackovic and other officials claimed to know nothing of Weaver's fraud until he was caught.
 Despite some initial concerns, there was no danger of Texas having to forfeit any games in which he played, as he had no impact on their outcome.
 Ultimately, the NCAA cleared Texas of wrongdoing, accepting school officials' contention that they did not know and could not have known of Weaver's fraud.
 As of 2011, this is the last known case of someone fraudulently playing NCAA Division I football.

-After the story broke, Weaver's sister, Bonita Money, a television and film producer, said she was flooded with offers for her brother to sell the rights to his story.
+Weaver's sister, Bonita Money, later became known as a minor actress who got into a 1992 fight with Shannen Doherty and was girlfriend to boxing legend and world champion Hector Camacho.
+After the story broke, Money, by then a television and film producer, said she was flooded with offers for her brother to sell the rights to his story.
 Bonita entered into a film deal with Addis-Wexler, Leonardo DiCaprio's management team a month after the scandal broke.
 Weaver and his sister had to cancel the deal once the Feds threatened to indict them for conspiracy if they completed a book or movie deal.

 Weaver ultimately pleaded guilty in a California federal court to misusing a Social Security number; he did not serve any jail time.

-Weaver's sister, Bonita Money, later became known as a minor actress who got into a 1992 fight with Shannen Doherty and was girlfriend to boxing legend and world champion Hector Camacho.
+Weaver had no regrets about his decisions, stating once about criticism that a player that could've gone to Texas probably had to go somewhere because of him, “My answer was that I was 27 years old at the time [sic].
+They should have been better than me.”

+Personal life

+Weaver had tryouts with arena football teams before working in restaurants for several years, owning a bar for six years.
+Married in 2000, he has two children.
+As of 2020, Weaver was working as a performance manager for Delta at McCarran International Airport in Las Vegas, Nevada.